-Over time, CMS will ensure all customers pay or receive the right amount of child maintenance and that calculations are backdated where needed and unpaid amounts pursued.
+CMS understand that economic circumstances resulting from Covid-19 may place some customers in a position where they are unable to meet their child maintenance payments.
+Over time, CMS will make sure all customers pay or receive the right amount of child maintenance and that calculations are backdated where needed and unpaid amounts pursued.

 Money received via Collect and Pay arrangements will be passed on as quickly as possible, and action is being taken to provide additional support to separated parents to help them cope with the impact of COVID-19.
 This includes:

-The time period for reconsidering a paying parent’s maintenance liability on the basis of a change in income will be reduced from 12 weeks to two weeks.
+The time period for reconsidering a paying parent’s maintenance liability in cases of a COVID-19 change in income, will be reduced from 12 weeks to two weeks.
 This is intended to help reduce the short-term financial pressure that will be experienced by many paying parents.
 It is acknowledged that this may have a short-term negative impact on the income of some receiving parents and CMS will revert to the 12-week time-period as soon as possible.